Suli Breaks: Career

+Faithless collaboration

 On 16 July 2020, Suli Breaks appeared on the second Faithless dance single of 2020, "This Feeling".
 Suli appears with singer/songwriter Nathan Ball.
+He featured on the band's 2020 studio album All Blessed, their 2024 single "Find a Way", and 2025's track "Peace and Noise".

 Personal life

 Amoako is a Muslim and is married.
 He has said he looks to numerous of sources of inspiration.
 He admires; Steve Jobs for innovation, Michael Jordan for his hard work and intensity, and Nelson Mandela and Malcolm X as figures committed to their beliefs.